turtlemonvh/django-windows-test/README.md

 -------------------
 1. Get this project onto the target machine

-    Create a new folder `c:\PyISAPIe` and clone the project into this folder.
+    Create a new directory `djangoapp` in `c:\inetpub` and clone the project into that folder.
 [Msysgit](http://msysgit.github.com/) is a great git package for Windows if you're looking for one.

         git clone git@github.com:turtlemonvh/django-windows-test.git